benc-uk/rayscale/docs/running.md

 - Access the web UI, by opening the IP/domain name of the controller and port in your browser, `http://{controller-ip}:9000/`
 - Open any of the provided [example jobs & scenes](../examples/jobs)
 - Copy and paste the whole YAML of the file into the "Job Editor" view of the web UI
-- Tip: If you are running locally or with a single tracer, start with a low image resolution, modify the `width` & `height` to something such as 800 x 600
+- Tip: If you are running locally or with a single tracer, start with a low image resolution, modify the `width` & `height` to something such as 800 x 600, and disable anti-aliasing
 - Click 'Start Job'
 - When job completes, view results and rendered image on the "Job Results" page